Photo: Kirill Vinokurov - CC BY-SA 3.0, commons.wikimedia.org

 - The loads applied to the floor slabs in design model of the building are collected during the engineering survey of the building.
 For each of the premises, the actual loads are compared with the loads according to current regulatory documents.
 The greatest load values are used.

 - The strength of the sections in the steel 'crown' of the building is evaluated by the stresses obtained in the Cross-section Design Toolkit module.
-This module is also used to carry out the strength analysis of the RC sections of the columns in the tower by nonlinear deformation model.
+This module is also used to carry out the strength structural analysis of the RC sections of the columns in the tower by nonlinear deformation model.

 - Actual stiffness values of elements in the design model are calculated (manually) iteratively according to SP 63.13330.2012.
 To do this, floor slabs of standard storeys are divided into zones with different stiffness values taking into account the cracks and various reinforcement.
 Section stiffnesses for different zones are also calculated in the Cross-section Design Toolkit module.
 The columns have different stiffness along the height of the building.